 Many clinicians have a limited knowledge or understanding of the possible benefits and risks of alternative therapies.
 The primary criticism of alternative therapies is that claims of efficacy are often based solely on anecdotal or personal experience.
 In addition, there is a lack of standardization in preparation and formulation of these products whose use is not regulated by the Food and Drug Administration.
 Many patients with HCV infection are turning to alternative approaches for treatment and management of their infection.
 In particular, the use of herbs has become increasingly popular in patients who are non-responders to conventional HCV treatments.
-The following is a discussion of four of the most popular herbs that patients are taking for chronic hepatitis C infection.
-Note: These four products were selected because they are cited the most in the literature on alternative treatments for hepatitis C. By no means should they be advocated for use until randomized, double-blinded, and placebo controlled studies with large numbers of patients are completed.
-Until these herbs are better evaluated, there is always the potential for harmful effects and drug interactions.
-A brief discussion of other non-herbal, alternative treatments used by patients with chronic hepatitis C concludes this section.
+The following is a discussion of alternative treatments used by patients with chronic hepatitis C, including four of the most popular herbs that patients are taking for chronic hepatitis C infection.

 Milk Thistle (Silymarin)